BjornL1/to_the_list_gd2/README.md

    - On the edit options page, locate and click the "Show Items" button.
 This will bring up a dedicated items page.
    - On the items page, locate the item you wish to rename and click on its "Edit" button.
 This action will display the edit item page.
    - On the edit item page, click on the "Rename item" button.
 This will prompt the display of a rename item page.
    - Enter a name for the duplicated item and click on "Rename item".
-A message will appear, confirming the duplication.
+A message will appear, confirming the name change.
    - A confirmation page will then be displayed, showing the name of the renamed item along with a "Close" button.
    - Click on the "Close" button to return to the item view.

 2. From the list view:
    - Click on a list containing items.
+   - Click on View Items button.
    - Click on an item with the "Edit" button visible.
 This action will display the edit item page.
    - On the edit item page, click on the "Rename" button.
 This will prompt the display of a rename item page.
    - Enter a name for the duplicated item and click on "Rename item".
 A message will appear, confirming the duplication.